pjgueno/luft_node/README.md

 ```

 ⚠ Don't forget to add the comma in the previous _key - value pair_ else syntax is broken.

+If you don't have a Github account download the file `src/js/translation.js` via the `Raw` button directly right
+over the source code.
+Send us your file with the translation to "tech (at) sensor.community".

 ## URL-Parameter